 kubectl get nodes

-• For default configuration view of the cluster
+• For the default configuration view of the cluster

 kubectl config view